Ilurusheshasai/Ilurusheshasai/README.md

 --->
 **About ME**
   1. Born at Hyderabad, India
-  2. Living in Hyderabad
+  2. Living in Maryland
-  3. Education Undergrad from VNR vignana jyothi institute of technology
+  3. Education Undergraduate from VNR vignana jyothi institute of technology
+  4. Pursuing Masters from University of Maryland and Baltimore County.

  **Professional stuff**
  Worked as AWS DevOps Engineer at TCS.